 Especially during the last several years, this country has gone through a period of considerable development and has also become the most popular holiday destination among the Caribbean countries.
 It boasts a natural beauty unlike any other, with endless white-sand and palm-fringed beaches and modern fully equipped resorts.
 It offers an unforgettable escape from the mundane everyday life, with a lot of sun, smiling people and comfortable accommodation.

-The mountains offer other, but equally exciting activities—climbing, rafting on the rivers, mountain biking, para sailing, ziplining or even hiking in the jungle.
+The mountains offer others, but equally exciting activities—climbing, rafting on the rivers, mountain biking, parasailing, ziplining, or even hiking in the jungle.
 You can go alone or with a guide.
 You can even go exploring in the desert land, forests, wonderful hidden lagoons, mysterious valleys, enchanting caves, majestic mountains, refreshing waterfalls.
 There is also the opportunity of renting a vehicle and exploring the country that way.
 Another good idea is renting a boat to the Isla Saona to look around this wonderful island.

 Visitors who prefer relaxing and sunbathing choose Punta Cana or Bavaro on the east coast.
-The more adventurous travelers, though, go for the north coast; the communities like Sosua and the surf paradises Cabarete, Puerto Plata and Luperon.
+The more adventurous travelers, though, go for the north coast; the communities like Sosua and the surf paradises Cabarete, Puerto Plata, and Luperon.
 The Samana Peninsula in the northeast is particularly worthy of a lengthy visit.
 The south is less frequented, but Bayahibe is a very attractive place.
 It is located in the National Park Del Este on the Caribbean Sea coast.
-It is a departure point for excursions to the beautiful islands of Saona, Catalina and Catalinita.
+It is a departure point for excursions to the beautiful islands of Saona, Catalina, and Catalina.